HAMSTERS SOUTH AFRICA

 Kaytee Chew Proof Water Bottle (6oz/177ml)

-BOTTLES TO BE AVOIDED
+WATER BOTTLES TO BE AVOIDED:

 Thin glass bottles and those with glass spouts need to be avoided.
 The risk of injuries that could be caused from sharp edges and glass shards in the event of breakage is simply not worth taking.
-If you like the idea of glass, rather get the more durable MPET or latest Living World glass bottles, since those will not break or chip easily.

-Small bottles with less than 75ml capacity are only suitable for small travel cages, but should be removed for the journey due to spurting during bumpy rides.
+Small bottles with less than 50ml capacity are only suitable for small travel cages, but should be removed for the journey due to spurting during bumpy rides.
 For short trips, rather place a chunk of juicy cucumber in the cage.

 Soft Plastic bottles are usually not BPA-Free and also tend to get chewed too easily.